stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/argocd.md

 We have set a default ArgoCD configuration in Tenant Operator that fulfils the following use cases:

-- Tenants are able to see only their applications
+- Tenants are able to see only their ArgoCD applications in the ArgoCD frontend
-- Tenant 'Owners' and 'Editors' will have full access to the applications
+- Tenant 'Owners' and 'Editors' will have full access to their ArgoCD applications
-- Tenants in the 'Viewers' group will have read-only access to ArgoCD
+- Tenants in the 'Viewers' group will have read-only access to their ArgoCD applications
-- Tenants can only sync namespaces resources via their applications
+- Tenants can only sync namespaced resources via their applications
 - Tenant 'Owners' can configure their own gitops source repos at a tenant level
 - Cluster admins can prevent specific resources from syncing via ArgoCD
-- Cluster admins have full access to all applications and app projects
+- Cluster admins have full access to all ArgoCD applications and AppProjects

 Detailed use cases showing how to create AppProjects are mentioned in [use cases for ArgoCD](./usecases/argocd.html).